EDITOR’S NOTE: This article was verified by Lazar Ioana Alis, a writer and Romanian food expert based in Tecuci, Romania.

 Varză călită can be served cold or hot, often with smoked pork and paired with mămăligă.

 If salată de vinete and ardei copți sound appealing to you, then you’ll definitely want to try this next Romanian dish.
 Zacuscă is a traditional Romanian vegetable spread made with roasted eggplant and red peppers as its main ingredients.
 You can think of it as the Romanian version of ajvar.

 Romanian recipes for this popular condiment vary but it’s typically made with roasted eggplant, tomato paste, sautéed onions, and gogoșari, a type of Romanian sweet red pepper.
 It’s usually seasoned with bay leaves, salt, pepper, and olive oil and can be made with additional ingredients like carrots, celery, zucchini, parsley, and mushrooms.

 Like ajvar, zacuscă is typically made in large batches in autumn – when eggplant and gogoșari are in season – and then stored in jars for consumption through the winter.
 It’s usually enjoyed as a spread with bread, often on a platter with different types of Romanian cheese, cold cuts, and slices of red onion.

 Mămăligă is traditionally cooked in a round-bottomed cast iron pot known as a ceaun or tuci.
 After it cools down and hardens, the porridge is sliced with a piece of string and served with sour cream, herbs, and fresh Romanian cheese.
-It can also be crushed and served in a bowl of milk or pan-fried in oil or lard.
+It can also be crushed and served in a bowl of milk, grilled, or pan-fried in oil or lard.